 Toggle: English / Spanish

-Jellyfish are sea creatures that have a nearly see-through (transparent) body with long finger-like structures called tentacles.
+Jellyfish are sea creatures.
+They have nearly see-through bodies with long, finger-like structures called tentacles.
 Stinging cells inside the tentacles can hurt you if you come in contact with them.
 Some stings can cause serious harm.